-At least a 2:1 honours degree in electrical engineering, electronic engineering, computer science or a similar field.
-If you have a 2:2 or equivalent, or industrial experience, we’ll give your application individual consideration.
+A 2:1 honours degree in electrical engineering, electronic engineering, computer science or similar field.

 Months of entry